 kaDON is the best place to learn taiko and fue online.
-Our dedicated team of the taiko world's most respected artists are waiting to share their knowledge and expertise with you!
+Our dedicated team of the taiko world’s most respected artists are waiting to share their knowledge and expertise with you!
+Whether you are a complete beginner or an experienced performer looking to be challenged, we offer courses and repertoire for every skill level.
 Sign up now to start your journey with kaDON.
-Whether you are a complete beginner or an experienced performer looking to be challenged, we offer courses for every skill level and interest.

 I have spent endless hours looking for instruction on proper basic technique in English — this is the first and I think the only such opportunity, and I am very grateful for it!S.J